Towards the equality of all people.

 DONATE HERE: https://www.nfggive.com/guidestar/82-3772127

 Mike Felder, an organizer for Fund for Empowerment's Houseless Leadership Project.
-He is an invaluable connector and seeker of justice.
+He was an invaluable connector and seeker of justice.

 Faith Kearns, an organizer for Fund for Empowerment's Houseless Leadership Project.
 She is skilled at outreach, speaking and strategy.